Introduction to the Agile Retrospective: the Why, the What, and the How

 Of course, a Scrum team will first and foremost rely on their Scrum Master and may request their help in facilitating retrospectives.
 An Agile Coach also has the experience and skills to perform this facilitation work.

 However, in their effort to become self-organized, many Agile teams operate a continuous rotation when it comes to designating the next retrospective facilitator.

 Thus, each member of the team will have the opportunity to design and facilitate their retrospective.
 This technique will provide the team with renewed activity choices and help avoid falling into a boring routine.

-What are we talking about in a retrospective?
+What are we talking about in an Agile retrospective?

 The Scrum Guide introduces the concept of the Sprint Retrospective as follows: